 On Youtube you will find a 20 minute german speech from 2016 on electronic invoices for SME.

 In general, scanned paper invoices may be disposed, but only after certain criteria are met: e.g. it is defined who is responsible for that particular scan, the according person checked that its complete and legible, and the first digital backup has been created.

 There is a (german) sample documentation on how to scan and how to file (also german).
 The DATEV has confirmed (in german) that digital files can be legally compliant.

-In germany there is no legal requirement to ask the recipient for permission to send her electronic invoices, if the invoice is accepted and paid, it means the the recipient also complies to the additional regulations.
+In Germany there is no legal requirement to ask the recipient for permission to send her electronic invoices, if the invoice is accepted and paid, it means the the recipient also complies to the additional regulations.
 It is, however, her right to reject the electronic version and explicitly ask for a paper copy.
 In this case the paper original probably has to be provided without additional cost.

-ZUGFeRD ( Zentraler User Guide Forum elektronische Rechnung Deutschland ) is a open european standart for a structured, hybrid PDF e-invoice .
+ZUGFeRD ( Zentraler User Guide Forum elektronische Rechnung Deutschland ) is a open european standard for a structured, hybrid PDF e-invoice .
 Technically, this works by embedding a XML file into PDF file.
 Embedded ZUGFeRD files work with all PDF readers but of course these readers may not automatically process the metadata.